Pylons/pyramid/docs/narr/project.rst

-This bit of code was registered as the view callable within ``__init__.py`` (via ``add_view``).  ``add_view`` said that the default URL for instances that are of the class :class:`myproject.models.MyModel` should run this :func:`myproject.views.my_view` function.
+This bit of code was registered as the view callable within ``__init__.py`` (via ``add_view``).  ``add_view`` said that the default URL for instances that are of the class :class:`myproject.resources.Root` should run this :func:`myproject.views.my_view` function.

 This view callable function is handed a single piece of information: